 Get Ready for Earthquakes

 Take a minute to learn the important steps below to take before, during and after an earthquake.
-You can even watch an American Sign Language video with tips on how to get ready for this type of disaster.

-- Develop a Disaster Plan
+- Develop a family communications plan.

 - Secure cabinets, bookcases and mirrors to wall studs.
 Avoid installing bookcases next to beds, since heavily loaded structures could fall causing significant injury or death.